bmyers4495/Bible-Studies/Articles/Striking-The-Right-Chord.md

  restoration of the other shadows of the law.
 The Papists, therefore, have foolishly borrowed this, as well as many other things, from the Jews.
 Men who are fond of outward pomp may delight in that noise; but the simplicity which God recommends to us by the apostle is far more pleasing to him.

+In fact, as one searches through protestant history, he would be hard-pressed to find any defense of the instrument until around the 20<sup>th</sup> century.
+Luther is said to have compared instruments to the worship of Baal.
+Spurgeon was also opposed to their use.

 #### History's Conclusion on the Matter